A lot has changed in the world of training in less than two years.

 - give feedback nonverbally

-I’d go as far as saying that it’s possible for people in a room to forget about those who have joined remotely and to continue as if they didn’t exist.
+It’s possible for people in your hybrid workshop to forget about those who have joined remotely

-One of my clients uses actual life-size, cardboard cut-out cartoons of all those who can’t attend meetings and trainings in person!
+One of my clients uses actual life-size, cardboard cut-outs of all those who can’t attend meetings and trainings in person!

 They place the cartoons on chairs in the meeting room, one chair for each cartoon, and this stops people forgetting (or unintentionally excluding) their remote colleagues.

-Could you also make a point of using name tents for remote participants?
+- Could you make a point of using name tents for remote participants?